xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 ![semataryvsbeatles](/images/semataryvsbeatles.JPG)

 Gutless closed the show with force as their vocalist commanded the room: "now fucking kill each other".
 The crowd followed up with chaos, as the death metal band performed their unceasingly heavy set driven by tight drums and guitars, anchored by guttural, low-end vocals.
-From that point on, things blurred together quickly as I joined the mosh.
+From that point on, everything blurred together as I joined the mosh.
 There were so many people in there, one of the most tightly packed I have ever been in.
 <br>
 <br>
 Trying to catch a coach back to Geelong in time with my friends, I just managed to escape with my camera before their set ended, as their last song was starting.
-Walking out of Spit I realised that my leg was injured, but all things considered I got away fairly unharmed.
+Walking out of Spit I realised that my leg was injured, but all things considered I got away relatively unharmed.

 ![gutless](/images/gutless1.JPG)

-Over the road from Spit, the 10:30 coach that my friends and I were trying to catch did not arrive at 10:30, or 11:00...
+Over the road from Spit, the 10:30 coach thatmy friends and I were trying to catch did not arrive at  10:30, or 11:00...
 A comforting voice over a loudspeaker told everyone waiting for a coach to "stand by and see what happens", later telling us that a replacement coach would come shortly after, "fingers crossed".
 Very reassuring.
 <br>
 <br>
 Approaching 12:00, an empty coach finally arrived and took us home, bringing us back by 2:00 <333